Vinelab/tracing-laravel/README.md

 ### Queue Jobs

-Let your queue jobs be traced by adding `Vinelab\Tracing\Contracts\ShouldBeTraced` interface to your class.
+Let your queue jobs be traced by adding `Vinelab\Tracing\Contracts\ShouldBeTraced` interface to your job class.

 The container span will include the following tags: